vasi/diskfile/README.md

 * Code is not well tested, with little error-checking
 * Only disk block-devices are tested, I've no idea what will happen with other such devices
-* Only Mac OS X and Linux supported
+* Only Mac OS X, FreeBSD and Linux supported
 * Only read access is allowed
 * There's no support for fancy parameters like offset and file mode.
 For those, check out [fusefile](https://github.com/vi/fusefile).